Language policies of Canada's provinces and territories: Effect of the Charter on the provinces and territories

 Section Twenty-three of the Canadian Charter of Rights and Freedoms guarantees that Canadian-born or educated parents (not recent immigrants) have a right to educate their children in their choice of either French or English wherever there are "sufficient numbers".
 This was a major change in that education is normally considered solely provincial jurisdiction, and policy had been majoritarian.
 Court cases such as Doucet-Boudreau v Nova Scotia (Minister of Education) have indicated that this is a positive right that demands timely and sufficient action from the provincial governments.

 Officially bilingual or multilingual provinces/territories

-In addition to the federal government, English and French are formally the official languages of the province of Manitoba, New Brunswick, and three territories.
+In addition to the federal government, English and French are formally the official languages of the provinces of Manitoba and New Brunswick, and in all three territories.
 In addition to English and French, Nunavut and the Northwest Territories have additional languages legislated as official languages.

 However, New Brunswick remains the only province whose provincial government is able to provide equal access to services for either official languages.
 In the other cases, the recognition sometimes amounts to a formal recognition of official languages, but limited services in official languages other than English.
 Manitoba was officially bilingual at its creation, became officially Anglophone only, but this was later reversed by the courts.